fkyprianou/deved-platform/content/blog/en/enhancing-video-streams-with-qr-codes-and-watermarking.md

 ---
-title: Enhancing Video Streams with QR Codes and Watermarking
+title: "Video + AI: Enhancing Video Streams with QR Codes and Watermarking"
 description: Explore how to enhance your video streams using QR Codes and watermarks with the Vonage Media Processor API.
 Discover real-world use cases, technical implementation, and get a detailed walkthrough of the code.